sous-chefs/elasticsearch/README.markdown

 (Don't forget to set the `node.elasticsearch[:nginx][:allow_cluster_api]` attribute to _true_ if you want to access these tools via the proxy.)

-To enable authorized access to _elasticsearch_, you need to include the `elasticsearch::proxy` recipe, which will install, configure and run [_Nginx_](http://nginx.org) as a reverse proxy, allowing users with proper credentials to connect.
+To enable authorized access to _Elasticsearch_, you need to include the `elasticsearch::proxy` recipe, which will install, configure and run [_Nginx_](http://nginx.org) as a reverse proxy, allowing users with proper credentials to connect.